misheska-cookbooks/test-search/README.md

       }
     }

-In order to tell Test Kitchen to use the fake node data, make sure you're using the +chef_zero+ provisioner and pass Chef Zero a +nodes_path:+ as part of a provisioner stanza.
-The +nodes_path:+ is a relative path containing node +.json+ files.
-You must use the +.json+ format for test data.
-Test Kitchen does not recognize files in the Chef DSL format.
+In order to tell Test Kitchen to use the fake node data, use the `chef_zero` provisioner and pass Chef Zero a `nodes_path:` as part of a provisioner stanza.

     provisioner:
       name: chef_zero
-      nodes_path: nodes
+      nodes_path: test/nodes

+The `nodes_path:` is a relative path containing node `.json` files.
+You must use the `.json` format for test data.
+Chef Zero does not currently recognize files in the Chef DSL format.

 The easiest way to get the correct file format for this fake node data is to dump a node from a real Chef Server with the following command, then edit